This post may contain affiliate links. Please read my disclosure and privacy policy.

 Ingredients for Chocolate Chip Peanut Butter Banana Oat Bars

-An equal amount of other creamy nut or seed butter–such as almond, cashew, or sunflower seed– can be used in place of the peanut butter.
+- creamy peanut butter (an equal amount of other creamy nut or seed butter–such as almond, cashew, or sunflower seed– can be used in place of the peanut butter).

-The last ingredient is chocolate chips.
-Use dairy-free chocolate chips to ensure these bars are 100%; if that is not necessary, any variety of chocolate chips (or chunks) will do.
+- chocolate chips (use dairy-free chocolate chips to ensure these bars are 100%; if that is not necessary, any variety of chocolate chips (or chunks) will do.
 You can also sub them for dried fruit or nuts (or add all three!
 More is more).

-To make the bars, mash enough bananas to measure 1/2 cup.
-I prefer to go by cup measurements rather than stating banana size, size bananas can vary tremendously.
+Mash enough bananas to measure 1/2 cup.
+I prefer to go by cup measurements rather than stating banana size, since bananas can vary tremendously.
 Most times it take abotut 1 and 1/2 medium bananas to equal 1/2 cup.

 The banana should be very ripe and squishy (an indication that the starches have converted to sugar).
 Mash them with fork until they are almost liquid.